Fekide/strapi-plugin-translate/plugin/README.md

 - Open the entity that you want to translate
 - Select a different (possibly unconfigured) locale in the `Internationalization` section on the right sidebar
-- Click the link for `Translate from another locale` in the `DeepL` section on the right sidebar
+- Click the link for `Translate from another locale` in the `Translate` section on the right sidebar
 - Select the desired source to translate from
 - Press the confirmation button